When and where does Limmud Toronto take place?

-This year Limmud Toronto will be happening on Sunday November 10, 2019 at the University of Toronto, Faculty of Law, 78 Queen’s Park Circle.
-Doors open at 9 am, with sessions starting promptly at 9:30 am.
+This year Limmud Toronto will be happening on Sunday, April 30, 2023.
 Join our newsletter and follow us on social media for updates.

-Around nine 50-minute sessions (to be confirmed) are offered simultaneously throughout the day with ten-minute breaks between timeslots.
+Around seven 50-minute sessions (to be confirmed) are offered simultaneously throughout the day with ten-minute breaks between timeslots.
 We encourage potential Presenters to plan to have your session run between 35-45 minutes and approximately 5-15 minutes for Participant questions and engagement.
-As a Presenter you are also a Participant and are able to attend the other sessions.
+As a Presenter, you are also a Participant and are able to attend the other sessions.

 First, we highly recommend reading through this entire FAQ.
 Have a look at last year’s schedule to get a sense of a Limmud presentation.
 When the submission period begins we ask that you fill out the form.
-If your session is accepted, you then register and pay for the conference and provide any additional information required.
-Presentations are not confirmed and scheduled until the Presenter has registered for Limmud Toronto 2018.
-On the day of the main event, please check in upon your arrival at the designated registration desk for Presenters.
+If your session is accepted, you then register for the conference and provide any additional information required.
+Presentations are not confirmed and scheduled until the Presenter has registered for Limmud Toronto 2023.

 You can decide – anything goes as long as there’s a Jewish link.
 Limmud works best if people speak about what they are passionate about.
 In thinking of a topic consider our Limmud values and past sessions.